 If you are already in France or Europe, why not keeping your carbon footprint low by taking the train?
 From Paris, you can take the high-speed train with Ouigo and travel to Nice in 6 hours for as little as 19€ if you book 3 months in advance.
 Regionally, you can go from Lyon in 4 hours or Toulon in 2 hours with Ouigo from 10€.

-Public transportation has dramatically improved in Nice very recently with the arrival of a new tram line that links the city centre with the airport.
-The last bit of the works will extend this line until the harbour from December this year.
+Public transportation has dramatically improved in Nice very recently with the arrival of a new tram line that links the city centre, the train station and even the harbour with the airport.
 You can get a 10 ride card for only 10€ at any machine of the tram stations.
 Tickets can be shared between several persons.
 These cards give you also access to all the buses in town — more information on Lignes d’Azur website.

 The Hotel Saint Paul is a newly renovated hotel on the seafront right after the harbour, which makes a perfect location for scuba divers who want to stay in Nice.
 The building used to be a school for catholic priests and still features a lovely chapel.